Brugmansia aurea

 Brugmansia aurea, the golden angel's trumpet, is a species of flowering plant in the nightshade family Solanaceae, endemic to Ecuador.
 Since March 2014, it has been listed as Extinct in the Wild by the IUCN but before that, it was listed as Vulnerable.

 Despite being declared extinct in its native range, Brugmansia aurea is a popular ornamental and is widely cultivated, like the other members of its genus.
 It is sold and grown as a garden plant, described as a large evergreen subtropical shrub capable of growing to 20 ft in height.
 The large, pendent, trumpet-shaped yellow or white blooms appear in summer and autumn in the Northern Hemisphere.
-The pleasant fragrance is strongest in the evening.
+These flowers produce a sweet and pleasant fragrance, which is at its strongest in the evening.

 Etymology

 The Latin specific epithet aurea means "golden".

 Cultivation

 Several cultivars exist, notably 'Grand Marnier' with peach-coloured flowers.
-It dislikes temperatures below 5 C, but may be placed outside in a sheltered spot during the summer months.
+As with other members of its genus, it cannot handle temperatures below 5 C, but in colder climates can be placed outside in a sheltered spot during the summer months.